Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Results

 \section{Results}

 Next, we evaluate CytoBridge's ability to simultaneously learn cell dynamics and cell-cell interactions.
 In computations below, we take $\Psi (g(\mathbf{x},t)) = g^2(\mathbf{x},t)$ and $\sigma (t)$ is constant.
 We also assume the interaction term is dependent on the distance between cells in gene expression space and we use radial basis functions (RBFs) to approximate it (\cref{appendix:interacton_potential}). \paragraph{Synthetic Gene Regulatory Network} In order to examine CytoBridge's capabilities of learning cell dynamics as well as their underlying interactions simultaneously, we conducted experiments on the three-gene simulation model following \citep{DeepRUOT}.
 The dynamics of the original three-gene model are governed by stochastic ordinary differential equations, incorporating self-activation, mutual inhibition, and external activation (\cref{appendix:synthetic}), as shown in \cref{fig:gene_fig1} (a).
 Additionally, we incorporated interactions into the simulation process.
 We consider the following types of interactions: (1) attractive interactions.
 (2) Lennard-Jones-like potential (both attractive and repulsive) (3) no interactions.
 We aim to test whether CytoBridge can recover interaction in each case.
 For attractive interactions, the cells with similar gene expressions tend to converge toward similar levels.
 The interaction potential $\Phi$ is defined as: $ \Phi (\mathbf{x} - \mathbf{y}) = \left\| \mathbf{x} - \mathbf{y} \right\|^2$ As shown in \cref{fig:gene_fig1}(b), the dynamics of the three-gene model exhibit a quiescent area as well as an area with notable transition and increasing cell numbers.
 Moreover, the attractive potential results in the reduction in variance of the observed data at different time points.
-We compared CytoBridge with other methods across all time points and summarized the results ($\mathcal{W}_1$ and TMV) in \cref{tab:gene_attract_results}.
+We compared CytoBridge with other methods across all time points using the Wasserstein distance ($\mathcal{W}_1$) and the Total Mass Variation (TMV) metric, defined in \cref{appendix:exper_details}.
+We summarized the results in \cref{tab:gene_attract_results}.
 It is shown that CytoBridge achieves the best performance in both distribution matching and mass matching.
 Balanced Schrödinger bridge (e.g., \citep{sflowmatch}), which neglects both growth and interaction terms, results in false transition and variance patterns (\cref{fig:gene_fig1}(c)).
 DeepRUOT \citep{DeepRUOT}, which is an unbalanced Schrödinger Bridge solver, exhibits correct transition patterns but fails to capture the reduction in variance as it neglects the cell-cell interactions (\cref{fig:gene_fig1}(d)).
-By leveraging the UMFSB framework, as shown in \cref{fig:gene_fig1}(e), CytoBridge correctly models both the transition patterns and the reduction in variance as the correct interaction potential (\cref{fig:gene_fig1}(g)) and growth rate (\cref{fig:gene_fig1}(f)) can be directly learned by CytoBridge.
+By leveraging the UMFSB framework, as shown in \cref{fig:gene_fig1}(e), CytoBridge correctly models both the transition patterns and the reduction in variance as the correct interaction potential (\cref{fig:gene_fig1}(f)) and growth rate (\cref{fig:gene_fig1}(g)) can be directly learned by CytoBridge.
 Also, CytoBridge is capable of constructing the underlying Waddington landscape (\cref{fig:gene_fig1}(h)).
+The low-lying regions on this landscape correspond to areas of high probability density, representing stable states.
 Other than the attractive interaction potential, we also incorporated the Lennard-Jones-like potential, and no interaction case.
 Results can be found in \cref{appendix:synthetic}, \cref{fig:LJ_1,fig:compare} and we find CytoBridge can correctly identify both the LJ potential and no interaction in these cases.
 Overall, both quantitative results and qualitative analysis indicate the necessity of incorporating both growth and interaction terms.